Regulating Emotions

 For example, a person is experiencing anger and is prone to punching walls and, sometimes, people around them.
 Despite seeing the pain their behaviour causes themselves and their loved ones, they feel stuck and unable to use other coping mechanisms that are yet to be known to them.
 They repeat the vicious cycle and trap themselves even further.
 Coupled with their stress, frustration and aggression, their anger escalates and takes on a drastic turn.

 1. Find out more about them!
 Go beyond what you have learnt so far about them and look up various literature that study emotions.
-Get a friend to join you in this as it can be fun learning together.
+Get a friend to join you in this as it can be fun and enriching to learn together.
+There are also many communities out there that you can tap on to embark on a learning journey and learn from different perspectives.

 References